-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment and dancing must not be allowed in meeting rooms or function rooms of November 27 • • • • clubhouse.
+Containment premises will be limited to 40; and apart from catering premises, live performances and dancing must not be allowed in meeting rooms or function rooms of clubhouse.
 Announced that registered doctors are empowered to require symptomatic patients to undergo compulsory testing within two days after their doctors' written direction, effective on November 28 for 14 days.
-November 29 • • • • Suspended face-to-face classes and school activities at all kindergartens, as well as primary and secondary schools (including special schools and schools offering non- local curriculum) starting from December 2 until the beginning of school Christmas holidays, in light of the worsening COVID- 19 situation.
+Suspended face-to-face classes and school activities at all kindergartens, as well as primary and secondary schools (including special schools and schools offering non- local curriculum) starting from December 2 until the beginning of school Christmas holidays, in light of the worsening COVID- 19 situation.
 Private schools offering non- formal curricula (commonly known as "tutorial schools") will suspend face-to-face classes for two weeks.
-November 30 Announced further tightening of social distancing measures, with rules applying to: catering and scheduled premises; mask wearing requirements, and group gatherings.
+Announced further tightening of social distancing measures, with rules applying to: catering and scheduled premises; mask wearing requirements, and group gatherings.
 Among the measures: the fourperson cap on public groups and dining in at eateries would be cut to two people starting December 2.
 Restrictions on eateries would also be tightened, with no dine-in services provided at restaurants after 10 p.m.; all civil servants will work from home apart from emergency and essential public services for two weeks starting December 2; entertainment venues including amusement game centers, karaoke venues, mahjong parlors, and swimming pools would be closed; gym centers, beauty parlors, massage establishments and sports premises can remain open with strict disease prevention measures.
 Activities must not be conducted with more than two people, and everyone has to wear masks at all times.
 Announced that the Government would gazette legal specifications for Prevention and Control of Disease to include Romania as a specified place starting from December 7.
-December 1 • • • • Announced that, in view of recent developments with regard to the COVID-19 epidemic in Hong Kong, the governments of the Hong Kong Special Administrative Region (HKSAR) and Singapore had decided to defer the commencement of the Hong Kong-Singapore Air Travel Bubble (ATB) to beyond 2020, and would review the arrangement for 2021 toward late- December.
-December 4 • • • • • Announced the opening of five more COVID-19 testing centers, to add to the existing nine, which would continue to operate.
+Announced that, in view of recent developments with regard to the COVID-19 epidemic in Hong Kong, the governments of the Hong Kong Special Administrative Region (HKSAR) and Singapore had decided to defer the commencement of the Hong Kong-Singapore Air Travel Bubble (ATB) to beyond 2020, and would review the arrangement for 2021 toward late- December.
+Announced the opening of five more COVID-19 testing centers, to add to the